dummifiedme/TheNotebook/NotesVault/Other Backward Classes.md

 - {Benefits reaches more towards economically stronger sub-sections}

-### Fraction of OBC castes benefiting from reservations
+### STATS: OBC castes benefiting from reservations
 According to NCBC in 2015:
 - {Rohini Commission} highlighted that -- 1900/2633 central list OBCs not benefited.
 	- Half of 1900 -> {no benefits at all}